-In 2011, McMullin earned a master's of business administration from the Wharton School at the University of Pennsylvania and began working at Goldman Sachs in San Fransisco.
-In 2013, he became a senior advisor on national security issues for the House Committee on Foreign Affairs, and in 2015 he became the chief policy director for Republicans in the U.S. House of Representatives.
+In 2011, McMullin earned a master's of business administration from the Wharton School at the University of Pennsylvania and began working at Goldman Sachs in San Francisco.
+In 2013, he became a senior adviser on national security issues for the House Committee on Foreign Affairs, and in 2015 he became the chief policy director for Republicans in the U.S. House of Representatives.

 Most recently McMullin has been working in Washington D.C. as the Chief Policy Director for the House’s Republican Conference.

 Because McMullin entered the presidential race at such a late date, he scrambled to get his name on the ballot in each state and ultimately lost the election.